thesanjeevsharma/fileseek/spec.md

 Configuration:
 Reward points (e.g., 10 points per tagged file) are configurable and stored as a constant in a dedicated configuration file.

+Current points:
+Tagging a file: 10 + random number generated using drand randomness Upvote on a file: 2
+Downvote on a file: -1

 User Reward Tracking:
 Reward points are recorded in the user profile in Supabase.